ns96/SCKTalk/README.md

 SCKTalk
 =======

-Simple program for controlling the SCK-200 spin coater kit using a computer
+Simple Java program for controlling the SCK-200 spin coater kit through the serial port